arunp77/Machine-Learning/Projects-ML/README.md

             - name: Deploy to production
                 run: python deploy.py
             ```

+**3. Continuous Monitoring and Rollback:**

+   * **Performance Monitoring:**
+      - Continuous monitoring tools (e.g., Prometheus) track the model's performance in real-time.
+      - Metrics such as accuracy, response time, and error rates are continuously monitored to detect any anomalies.

+   * **Alerts and Notifications:**
+      - Automated alert systems notify the development team of any significant deviations from expected performance.
+      - Alerts may trigger interventions or investigations to address issues promptly.

+   * **Automated Rollback:**
+      - If the model's performance degrades beyond acceptable thresholds, an automated rollback mechanism is initiated.
+      - The system reverts to the previous version of the model to maintain service reliability while the issue is investigated.

-   * **Automating CI/CD with GitHub Actions:** Now, let's set up GitHub Actions for automated CI.
+**4. Automating CI/CD with GitHub Actions:** Now, let's set up GitHub Actions for automated CI.
 Create a ``.github/workflows/ci.yml` file:

         ```yaml
         name: CI